DevOpsKev/cv/README.md

 ## DevOps Coach, Agile Coach, Podcaster, Author, Digital Nomad

-> "An Agile Coach will console you about your problems, A DevOps Coach will use a console to help you fix them".
+> "An Agile Coach will console you about your problems, A DevOps Coach will use a console to help you solve them".

 ##### Current Location : Berlin.
 ##### Current Status : Geeking out on a 6 month research sabbatical.